ChiaHan-1215/HiChIP_Notes/MAPS_installation_notes.md

 `digest_genome.py -r ^GATC G^ANTC -o arima.digest.bed /fdb/igenomes/Homo_sapiens/UCSC/hg19/Sequence/Bowtie2Index/genome.fa`

 **Setting config files for running HiC-pro**
-- Config files are located in `/[usr/local/apps/hicpro/config_example.txt](https://github.com/nservant/HiC-Pro/blob/master/config-hicpro.txt)`
+- Config files are located in https://github.com/nservant/HiC-Pro/blob/master/config-hicpro.txt
-- Copy and edit the configuration file 'config-hicpro.txt' in your local folder.
+- Copy and edit the configuration file `config-hicpro.txt` in your local folder.
-- Here's the example for Arima config files, **NOTE** need to change the cpu mem use, Bowtie path depend on hg19 or hg38, and the path of arima enzyme digest file, the genome.size file
+- Here's the example for Arima config files:
+- **NOTE** need to change the cpu mem use, Bowtie path depend on hg19 or hg38, and the path of arima enzyme digest file, the genome.size file

 ```
 #########################################################################